GoogleCloudPlatform/cloud-build-notifiers/http/README.md

 # Cloud Build HTTP Notifier

-This notifier uses HTTP to `PUT` JSON payload notifications to the given recipient server.
+This notifier uses HTTP to `POST` JSON payload notifications to the given recipient server.
 This notifier runs as a container via Google Cloud Run and responds to events that Cloud Build publishes via its